Disintegration as a Path to Meaning

 It is not enough for some of us to evolve while others remain trapped in the past.

 The world is changing—ecologically, technologically, psychologically—whether we like it or not.
-The question is: Will we evolve with it, or will we let it break us?
+The question is whether we evolve with it or let it break us.

 Where Do We Go From Here?